2026 Toyota Tacoma

 Value

-Warranties of three years/36,000 miles and six years/60,000 miles for bumper-to-bumper and powertrain coverage are about average for the segment.
+The Tacoma's three years/36,000 miles of bumper-to-bumper and six years/60,000 miles of powertrain coverage is about average for the segment.
 Toyota also includes two years of free maintenance and roadside assistance.

 Toyota hasn't released official information on the 2026 Tacoma as of this writing.
 We'll update our recommendation if anything changes, but based on last year's Tacoma, we suggest checking out the TRD Sport first.
 It has a smoother ride quality than the TRD Off-Road and still looks pretty cool.
 Of course, if you plan on regularly hitting up dirt roads and trails, something like the Tacoma TRD Off-Road or TRD Pro will be a more suitable choice.